zacharycohn/acqstack-journeymap/_pages/external-clients/drafting.md

 - [The RF(x) itself]({{ site.baseurl }}/shared-data/rfx)

 While the CO is writing solicitation documents, the PM should focus on getting the [IX]({{ site.baseurl }}/shared-data/ix) completed by the TTS Finance team before we can move forward.

+### How long does this process usually take?
+A few days to a week or two to create the documents.
+A few weeks to a few months depending on client reviews.

 ### Who is involved in this stage?